How to Choose the Right Stainless Steel Grade for Your ...

 18/10 Stainless Steel Flatware

-This grade of stainless steel contains 10% nickel.
+This grade consists of 10% nickel.

 18/8 Stainless Steel Flatware